Sliders/Summer of Love

 SlidersSeason One

-Summer of Love is the sixth episode of the first season of Sliders, and the sixth episode overall.
+Summer of Love is the sixth episode of the first season of Sliders.

 Contents